SmartBus: Services

-Smartbus routes operate from 5:00am to 9:00pm on weekdays and from 6:00am to 9:00pm on weekends.
+SmartBus routes operate from 5:00am to midnight from Monday to Saturday and from 6:00am to 9:00pm on Sundays, Good Friday and Christmas Day.
 Most services run the full route however, some services on the three orbital routes and off-peak services route 908 may serve shorter runs.
-Smartbus services usually serve most stops however, route 900 instead offers a limited express service, only stopping at major stops along the route.
+SmartBus services usually serve most stops however, route 900 instead offers a limited express service, only stopping at major stops along the route.

-Frequencies on the nine routes are higher than most bus routes on the network, will vary throughout the day and go as followed.
+Frequencies on the nine routes are higher than most bus routes on the network, will vary throughout the day and go as follows.